 When you think of healthcare professionals, Radiographers aren’t typically the first people that spring to mind.
 As they generally work behind the scenes, they aren’t the most recognisable professional in the sector, but that’s not to say their work isn’t important.

 Radiographers are pivotal in the early detection of life-threatening illnesses and diseases.
 Without their technical abilities and analytical minds, many people wouldn’t have a diagnosis for the ailments they are experiencing.

-This would not only hinder the ability to identify the necessary treatment but the chance to catch the problem early, which is often vital for effective treatment of diseases like cancer.
+This would not only hinder the ability to identify the necessary treatment but the chance to catch the problem early, which is often vital for the effective treatment of diseases like cancer.